 List of Payments Module: played a crucial role in developing and implementing the list of payments module, including sending receipts to emails.

-The meeting concluded with a discussion on the progress made and a plan for future tasks and milestones.
+The meeting concluded with a discussion of the progress made and a plan for future tasks and milestones.

 Appendix F: Test Plan and Test Cases